lmc2179/lmc2179.github.io/drafts/fdr.md

 The FWER, it turns out, is just one way of thinking about the Type I error rate when we test multiple hypotheses.
 In the case above, we had two false positives; but we had so many true positives that it wasn't an especially big deal.

 For every hypothesis, there are four outcomes:
-- A null hypotheses could be true, but we reject it, claiming a discovery when there is none.
-This is as False Positive.
+- A null hypotheses could be true, but we reject it, **claiming a discovery when there is none.
+This is a False Positive**.
-- A null hypotheses could be false, and we reject it, claiming a discovery when there is one, hooray!
-This is as True Positive.
+- A null hypotheses could be false, and we reject it, **claiming a discovery when there is one, hooray!
+This is a True Positive**.
-- A null hypotheses could be false, and we fail to reject it, missing out on a discovery we could have made.
-This is a False Negative.
+- A null hypotheses could be false, and we fail to reject it, **missing out on a discovery we could have made.
+This is a False Negative**.
-- A null hypothesis could be true, and we fail to reject it, avoiding claiming a discovery because there isn't one.
-This is a True Negative.
+- A null hypothesis could be true, and we fail to reject it, **avoiding claiming a discovery when there isn't one.
+This is a True Negative**.

 This is a bit of a mouthful, so we often summarize the four possible outcomes in a matrix like the following: